Prahlad-K/TF-IDF-PageRank/README.md

 # Implementing a Search Engine that uses the TFIDFPageRank score to search a given query
-Uses a special score that combines the functionalities of the TF-IDF measure and the PageRank algorithm's ranks to produce improved search results.
+Uses a special score "TFIDFPageRank" that combines the functionalities of the TF-IDF measure and the PageRank algorithm's ranks to produce improved search results.

 Name: K.Prahlad